otrv4/otrv4/architecture-decisions/005-mix-key.md

 **Status**: proposed

 ### Context

-Because of potential classical weaknesses, and the potential of quantum computers arriving earlier than predicted, we want an additional mechanism that would protect against post-conversation decryption of transcripts using those weaknesses.
+Because of potential weaknesses in elliptic curves, and the potential of quantum computers arriving earlier than predicted we want an additional mechanism that would protect against post-conversation decryption of transcripts using those weaknesses.

-We believe this can be achieved by mixing another key obtained from a Diffie-Hellman exchange into the KDFs.
+We believe this can be achieved by mixing another key obtained from a Diffie-Hellman exchange into the key material.
 This additional key will be referred to as “mix key”.

 This proposal specifies: